omerburakozgur/omerburakozgur/README.md

 ### Dungeon Janitors: Estate of Chaos

-A C#-focused 4 player co-op prototype is being developed based on "Net-Ready" systems like "Host-Authoritative."
+Within the scope of the "Game Architecture" course, a C#-focused prototype is being developed on 'Net-Ready' systems such as 'Host-Authoritative'.

-I prepared the technical design (TDD) and game design (GDD) documents for the project.
+I prepared the technical design (TDD) and game design (GDD) documents of the project.

+I manage the project development process using self created and planned sprints, code reviews and tests.

-Skills Used: C#, System Design, Technical Documentation, Prototyping.
+Skills Used: C#, System Design, Technical Documentation, Prototyping, Agile Development.

 [View Project](https://github.com/omerburakozgur/Dungeon-Janitors-Estate-of-Chaos)